AckerlyXu/heima/articles/virtual-machines/linux/endorsed-distros.md

 ms.author: v-dazen

 ---
-# Linux on Distributions endorsed by Azure
+# Linux on distributions endorsed by Azure
 Partners provide Linux images in the Azure Marketplace.
 We are working with various Linux communities to add even more flavors to the Endorsed Distribution list.
 In the meantime, for distributions that are not available from the Marketplace, you can always bring your own Linux by following the guidelines at [Creating and uploading a virtual hard disk that contains the Linux operating system](classic/create-upload-vhd.md?toc=%2fvirtual-machines%2flinux%2fclassic%2ftoc.json).

 ## Supported distributions and versions